grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

    done
    ```

-6) Copy the blocks from the intermediate bucket to the Mimir bucket
+6. Copy the blocks from the intermediate bucket to the Mimir bucket.

-   Copy the blocks from the intermediate bucket to the Mimir bucket.
+   Copy the blocks from the intermediate bucket to the Mimir bucket using the below gsutil command.

    ```bash
    gsutil -m cp -r gs://<mimir-intermediate-bucket> gs://<mimir-gcs-bucket>/<TENANT>/
    ```

-7) Mimir compactor updates bucket index

-   Historical blocks will not be available for querying as soon as they are uploaded, because the bucket index with the list of all available blocks needs to be updated by the compactor first.
-Compactor typically does this update every 15 minutes.
-Once this is done, other components like querier or store-gateway will be able to work with these the historical blocks, and blocks will be available for querying through Grafana.
+   Historical blocks are not available for querying immediately after they are uploaded because the bucket index with the list of all available blocks first needs to be updated by the compactor.
+The compactor typically perform such an update every 15 minutes.
+After an update completes, other components such as the querier or store-gateway are able to work with the historical blocks, and the blocks are available for querying through Grafana.

-   You can check the storegateway HTTP endpoint at `http://<STORE-GATEWAY-ENDPOINT>/store-gateway/tenant/<TENANT-NAME>/blocks` and you should be able to see the uploaded blocks there.
+7. Check the `store-gateway` HTTP endpoint at `http://<STORE-GATEWAY-ENDPOINT>/store-gateway/tenant/<TENANT-NAME>/blocks` to verify that the uploaded blocks are there.